 Pressing the [Artist Bios] button opens the Artist Browser, which lists all RealTracks artists and allows you to see more info.
 Choose a MIDI SuperTrack from the list and click [OK].

-• = Piano You will then see that the Piano track label has turned blue to indicate that it is a MIDI SuperTrack.
-In the Mixer, you will see that a VST plugin and a Hi-Q MIDI instrument have been selected to the Piano track.
+O =Piano You will then see that the Piano track label has turned blue to indicate that it is a MIDI SuperTrack.

+In the Mixer, you will see that a VST plugin has been selected to the Piano track.